Role and Services

 - It is important, when considering an agency, to check that they are qualified, certified, trustworthy and registered either with Medicare and/or the state.
 Registration serves two purposes: 1)Reimbursement, if covered by Medicare or Medicaid for services provided by the agency, and 2)Assurance that the person providing the service is appropriately trained.

-- The Virginia Association of Home Care (VAHC) offers information to consumers about home health and other forms of home care.
-To request a free brochure or to find answers to your questions about home care call the VAHC at 804.285.8636 or 1.800.755.8636.
+- The Virginia Association for Home Care and Hospice (VAHC) offers information to consumers about home health and other forms of home care.
+To request a free brochure or to find answers to your questions about home care call the VAHC at 804.285.8636.

 Source: Copyright © 2013 SeniorNavigator ®; ALL RIGHTS RESERVED